Albuca Spiralis: A Twisty Frizzle Sizzle

 As the weather shifts to cooler conditions outside, begin watering consistently.
 Keep the soil evenly moist but not soggy.
 Don’t leave your pot sitting in water, as this can make the soil too wet and cause bulb rot to occur.
 Instead, be sure excess moisture drains away easily.

 Don’t go overboard with watering or humidity.
 Too much moisture will cause the plant’s leaves to be floppy or soft.
-The plant tries to store water in its leaves, and an excess of water can also stop those pretty spirals from forming!
+The plant tries to store water in its leaves, and excess moisture can also stop those pretty spirals from forming!

-Don’t worry about providing added humidity for your frizzle sizzle.
+Don’t worry about providing added humidity for your frizzle sizzle plant.
 Albuca spiralis just doesn’t need it.

 Sandy soil is ideal for your albuca spiralis.
-Frizzle sizzle comes from a naturally sandy region of the world, and the bulbs perform best when they’re in that soil type.
+The frizzle sizzle plant comes from a naturally sandy region of the world, and the bulbs perform best when they’re in that soil type.
 A little compost is fine to add, but be sure not to provide too much material that will hold moisture directly against the bulb of the frizzle sizzle.
 Albuca spiralis is tolerant of poor soils!

-For your base soil, especially if you’re planting in containers, consider a succulent and cactus mix, perhaps blended with some African violet mix.
+For your base soil, especially if you’re planting in containers, consider a succulent and cactus mix for albuca frizzle sizzle, perhaps blended with some African violet mix.
 This provides good aeration and just enough water retention for your albuca spiralis.
-Frizzle sizzle can also perform well in a typical soil with 50-70% mineral grit added.
+The frizzle sizzle plant can also perform well in a typical soil with 50-70% mineral grit added.
 Coarse sand, pumice, or perlite are all excellent sources of mineral grit.

 The pH of your soil is generally unimportant for your albuca spiralis.
-Frizzle sizzle grows well in most residential soil pH levels.
+Albuca frizzle sizzle grows well in most residential soil pH levels.
 Aim for a neutral range if you can, but don’t panic if you can’t.

 It’s best to fertilize at certain times of the year for your Albuca spiralis.
 Frizzle sizzle needs a good kick-start in the late fall as it starts to go into its active growing season.
 After that, a second fertilizing when its flower stalks start to form in the spring is ideal.

-A balanced liquid fertilizer is best for your plant.
+A balanced liquid fertilizer is best for your albuca frizzle sizzle.
 Water your plant well the day before you fertilize to ensure it’s already fully hydrated.
 Then, apply the liquid fertilizer to the soil, not to the albuca itself.
 Let any excess drain through the soil.

 Fertilize once at the very beginning of the growing season, with a second dose if it needs it a few weeks later.
 If you’re using a weak organic fertilizer, fertilize monthly during its growth spurt, but if you’re using anything 2-2-2 or above, stick with just one to two doses early on.
 Fertilize again when you first start to see evidence of flower stalks developing.
 Do not fertilize in the summer or early fall.

 As a bulbing plant, you will find that repotting is not a regular thing for your albuca spiralis.
 Frizzle sizzle creates bulbs, which do spread, but it takes a while for them to develop new bulblets.
-Since they’re fairly slow-growing, you probably won’t need to repot for the first year, but likely will in its second year of growth.
+Since the frizzle sizzle is fairly slow-growing, you probably won’t need to repot for the first year, but likely will in its second year of growth.

-If you’re not dividing the plant, select a pot which is about 2” wider than its current one.
+If you’re not dividing albuca frizzle sizzle, select a pot which is about 2” wider than its current one.
 Remove your plant carefully and dust off excess soil to expose the bulbs and their root system.
 Examine the bulbs carefully, removing any which have visible rot.
 Dispose of the rotten bulbs.

 Once you’ve confirmed the rest of the plant is free of damage, add new potting soil as described in the soil section above.
 Carefully plant into the soil at the same height at which it was planted previously.
 Pat the soil down gently around the plant when done, but don’t pack it too tightly to prevent compaction.

-Seeds should be planted within six months of collecting them.
-In the wild, these plants will self-seed around their parent plant, and the seeds will begin to germinate within a week.
+Frizzle sizzle seeds should be planted within six months of collecting them.
+In the wild, frizzle sizzles will self-seed around their parent plant, and the seeds will begin to germinate within a week.
 The small bulblets thus formed will go dormant through the hot months and then rapidly develop when the weather cools down.

 You can mimic this by planting your seeds when you’ve just finished gathering them from your plants.
 Plant them no deeper than twice their size, as they don’t need a lot of soil overtop of them and they’re tiny!
 They can just be sown on the soil surface as well.
 Mist them to keep them damp, but not soggy, until they begin to come up.
 Provide full sun for them to help keep them warm enough to germinate.

 To plant bulbs, carefully separate a bulb or two with healthy roots from the parent plant and replant them as a new plant.
-Division works in much the same way, except that you separate the whole cluster of bulbs into 3-4 groups of bulbs before replanting.
+Division of a parent plant works in much the same way, except that you separate the whole cluster of parent plant bulbs into 3-4 groups of bulbs before replanting.

 One of the best things about albuca spiralis: frizzle sizzle doesn’t need a lot of pruning!